AlexMercedCoder/tutorialblog/content/blog/StencilJS/index.md

 ## The Problem

 The problem with React, Angular, Vue and Svelte that as frameworks if you create a component it can't be used in another framework (at least not in a way that would make workflow easier or bundles smaller).
-So if you company has multiple teams working across different frameworks it may limit the transportability of their work.
+So if your company has multiple teams working across different frameworks it may limit the transportability of their work.

 One possible solution is the Native Web Component API which has several frameworks built on top of it such Google's LitElement, SalesForces LightningElements, and frameworks I've created such as MercedUI, AMPonent and funComponent.
 The potential problem with this is browser compatibility with the Web Component API (which is much better now) and being boxed in using HTMLElement base class.

-So Ionic in trying make sure the components they put out for their Ionic framework can work cross frameworks they created a took for creating components that compiles them into standard js that avoid less widespread browser APIs, this tool is StencilJS.
+So Ionic in trying to make sure the components they put out for their Ionic framework can work cross frameworks they created a took for creating components that compiles them into standard js that avoid less widespread browser APIs, this tool is StencilJS.
 The result is a developer experience that seems like a cross between Angular 9 and React.
 Let's dive in!

 ## Install